-Whether you're a seasoned golfer or it's your first time, every golfer will want to improve their score.
-Follow these golf tips to improve your game!
+Whether you’re a seasoned golfer or it’s your first time, every golfer wants to improve their game.
+Follow these golf tips inspired by some of the best players in the world to sharpen your skills before hitting the courses in Gulf Shores and Orange Beach.

 Whether you plan a trip to the Gulf Coast as a seasoned golfer or are hitting the course for the first time, every golfer will want to improve their score.
 The philosophy that “golf is not a game of perfect” is without a doubt something that everyone should follow, but that does not mean we shouldn’t all strive for perfection as we hit the course or driving range in the hope that we can hit a series of near-perfect shots.